dl4water/dl4water.github.io/_posts/2025-11-01-online_tutorial_1_explanation.md

 ---

-Brief presentation summary-The tutorial focuses on a pilot-scale pit lake system in the Athabasca Oil Sands region, Canda where complex physico-chemical interactions and limited process understanding constrain traditional modeling approaches.
+The tutorial focuses on a pilot-scale pit lake system in the Athabasca Oil Sands region, Canda where complex physico-chemical interactions and limited process understanding constrain traditional modeling approaches.
 In such data-scarce and poorly characterized environments, ML offers a practical alternative, capturing hidden patterns and dependencies to support predictive insight and management decisions.
 Discussion will be focused on;

 - Why existing XAI (e.g., SHAP) can be misleading in correlated multivariate data ?
 - How X-VARS bridges local and global interpretations and remains data-size independent ?